5 August 2020

 What are intelligent interfaces?

 Intelligent interfaces aim to incorporate automated capabilities in human-computer interaction with an end goal of maximizing performance and enabling seamless, intuitive and natural methods of communication between humans and computers.
-More specifically intelligent interfaces embrace capabilities that have only been associated with humans.
+Intelligent interfaces, in particular, grant computers abilities previously accessible only to humans.
 Examples include how to perceive, interpret, learn, use language, reason, plan and decide.

 Intelligent interfaces can be used in various industries such as e-commerce, healthcare and manufacturing.
 This flexibility is made possible by the emergence of various other technologies.
 For example, artificial intelligence, robotics, the internet of things (IoT) and cloud computing.